St. Athanasius College

 Refund Policy: Refunds for students who withdraw after the beginning of classes will be calculated as follows:

-• 100% refund for withdrawal within ten days of registering for a class, which is day one of the class.
+• 100% refund for withdrawal within five days of registering for a class, which is day one of the class.

-• No refund will be made after ten days.
+• No refund will be made after five days.

 Successful completion of this program prepares the student theologically for ordination to the diaconate and other ministry-related vocations.
 Graduation does not guarantee ordination or job placement.
 All decisions regarding ordination remain with the student's jurisdictional hierarchy.
 If a student is seeking ordination, we highly recommend confirming with the respective hierarchy before enrolling.